networknext/next/docs/deploy_to_production.md

 ## 6. Setup the relays

-Connect to your OpenVPN instance, then run:
+Connect to your OpenVPN server, then run:

 ```console
 next setup